 And pitching a book at a conference is an awkward and uncertain process indeed.
 The fact is, unless you’re Professor Famous-Pants on your third book, you’re really a bit of an imposition in the editor’s extremely busy schedule.
 That does NOT mean you shouldn’t do it!
 It just means that if you feel weird and awkward…well, that’s natural.

-I felt uncertain enough about this topic that, for the first time in TPII history, before sitting down to write a post, I actually asked for advice from an expert in the field, an actual editor.
-To be specific: the Editorial Director of Duke University Press, Ken Wissoker, who has been an associate, collaborator, and friend for a number of years.
+I felt uncertain enough about this topic that before sitting down to write a post, I actually asked for advice from an expert in the field, an actual editor.
+To be specific: the Editorial Director of Duke University Press, Ken Wissoker, whom I’ve known for a number of years.

 I’m going to begin the post by writing what I consider the rules (“rules” is really an overstatement here; these are more considerations and recommendations) to keep in mind when deciding when and how to pitch your book.

-After that I will share Ken’s brief remarks (by Twitter DM!
-Yay Twitter!).
+After that I will share Ken’s brief remarks that he made over Twitter (hence the brevity).